Why business composability is key to manufacturing success

 When compared to the legacy monolithic systems so many manufacturers still rely on today, the benefits of embracing a fully composable future are clear.

-For product-focused businesses, Gartner1 believes that “PIM is the natural first step to providing the foundation for a successful digital commerce strategy” and a core part of an omnichannel-geared composable architecture.
-Gartner1 also predicts that businesses that take this new approach could improve the speed of digital innovation by 60% by 2026.
+For product-focused businesses, Gartner believes that “PIM is the natural first step to providing the foundation for a successful digital commerce strategy” and a core part of an omnichannel-geared composable architecture.
+Gartner also predicts that enterprises embracing business composability could improve the speed of digital innovation by 60% by 2026.

 you may also like…